BoolBySigma/UpdateAssemblyInfo/Extension/overview.md

 * **Trademark**: Left blank, the value is not updated.
 Variables can be used.
 * **Informational Version**: Left blank, the value is not updated.
 Variables can be used.
 * **Com Visible**: Select value for Com Visible.
 If 'Do Not Update', the value is not updated.
+* **CLS Compliant**: Select value for CLS Compliant.
+If 'Do Not Update', the value is not updated.
 * **File Version - Major**: Left blank, the value is not updated.
 Variables can be used, eg. `$(Build.BuildId)`.
 Must be a numeric value.
 * **File Version - Minor**: Left blank, the value is not updated.
 Variables can be used, eg. `$(Build.BuildId)`.
 Must be a numeric value.
 * **File Version - Build**: Left blank, the value is not updated.
 Variables can be used, eg. `$(Build.BuildId)`.
 Must be a numeric value.